aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 We will now deploy a PostgreSQL container that uses this external storage.

+As storage is provided by EBS the storage will be available in a single AZ.

-Create a Persistent Volume Claim for our PostgreSQL container.
+Create a Persistent Volume Claim for our PostgreSQL container (this uses the storage class that we prepared above).

 ```
 cat << EoF > pvcpostgresql.yaml